 The boat shoe

 The first boat shoe was invented in the 1930s by Paul Sperry, an American sailor and outdoorsman.
 After studying the way his dog was able to run easily on ice, Sperry invented a shoe for sailors with siping on the sole (thin slits cut into rubber) to prevent slipping on boat decks.
 Today’s boat shoes feature soft rubber soles in white or brown.
-They’re arguably more casual than loafers and therefore ideal for the weekend or vacations.
+They’re arguably more casual than loafers and therefore ideal for the weekend or holidays.

 Chelsea boots are ankle-high with elastic sides that allow the boot to be slipped on and off easily.
 They were worn for horse riding in Victorian times, then witnessed a rebirth during the 1960s British mod scene when they were made popular by style icons such as the Beatles.
 Today, Chelsea boots for men are simple, versatile shoes suitable for smart casualwear and occasionally even worn with a suit.

 Chukka boots have a rounded toe, minimal stitching, and open lacing with two or three pairs of eyelets.
-Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting pants.
+Because a Chukka boot will fit more snugly around the ankle than a Chelsea boot, this style can be worn underneath jeans or close-fitting trousers.
 Chukka boots are simple and versatile, making them a popular choice for business casual, weekend wear, and everything in between.

 Our leather work trainers are designed with comfort in mind, but they’re also smart enough for the office.
 Featuring hardwearing rubber soles and a solid construction, Tyrwhitt work trainers are as durable as they are stylish.